Adventures of a Private Eye

 Adventures of a Private Eye is a 1977 British sex comedy film directed by Stanley Long and starring Christopher Neil, Suzy Kendall, Harry H. Corbett and Liz Fraser.
-It followed Adventures of a Taxi Driver (1976), and was followed by Adventures of a Plumber's Mate (1978).
+It was written by Long and Michael Armstrong.
+In the series, it followed Adventures of a Taxi Driver (1976) and preceded Adventures of a Plumber's Mate (1978).

+Plot

+When private eye Judd Blake goes away he leaves his novice assistant Bob West to look after the business.
+Suspecting beautiful client Laura Sutton is being blackmailed, Bob goes after the villain – with hilarious results.